Clash of Champions (2020): Storylines

 On the September 11 episode of SmackDown, Lucha House Party's Kalisto and Gran Metalik (accompanied by their fellow team member Lince Dorado) defeated SmackDown Tag Team Champions Cesaro and Shinsuke Nakamura in a non-title match.
-The following week, Cesaro and Nakamura were scheduled to defend the title against Lucha House Party on the Clash of Champions Kickoff pre-show.
+The following week, Cesaro and Nakamura were scheduled to defend the titles against Lucha House Party on the Clash of Champions Kickoff pre-show.

 In May 2020, Sami Zayn was stripped of the Intercontinental Championship after refraining from competing during the COVID-19 pandemic.
 A tournament to determine a new champion was then won by AJ Styles on the June 12 episode of SmackDown.
-Jeff Hardy then defeated Styles to win the title on the August 21 episode; prior to the match, Styles attacked Hardy's leg which led to medical personnel placing a knee brace on Hardy's injured leg.
+Jeff Hardy then defeated Styles to win the title on the August 21 episode; prior to the match, Styles attacked Hardy's leg, which led to medical personnel placing a knee brace on Hardy's injured leg.
 The following week, Styles interrupted Hardy, feeling that Hardy had cheated in their match as Hardy kicked Styles with his knee brace.
 As Hardy was leaving, however, Zayn returned with his own title belt, claiming that he was the true champion as he was never defeated.
 Zayn then attacked Hardy as Styles watched on and taunted Hardy afterward.
 Over the next few weeks, all three would bicker and state their claim on who was the real champion.
 The rivalry eventually reached a boiling point on the September 18 episode when an enraged Hardy announced that he would defend the Intercontinental Championship against Styles and Zayn in a triple threat ladder match at Clash of Champions.
 The following week, it was announced that in order to win the match, both title belts (Hardy's championship and Zayn's faux belt) must be retrieved to be declared the undisputed Intercontinental Champion.

+On the September 14 episode of Raw, Asuka defeated Mickie James to retain the Raw Women's Championship, after which, Zelina Vega appeared and stated that she would be coming for the title.
+The following week, Vega defeated James to earn a title match at Clash of Champions.

+At SummerSlam, The Street Profits (Angelo Dawkins and Montez Ford) defeated Andrade and Angel Garza to retain the Raw Tag Team Championship.
+Over the coming weeks, the two teams continued their feud and on the September 21 episode of Raw, Andrade and Garza won a triple threat tag team match to earn a title rematch at Clash of Champions.

+At Payback, The Hurt Business' Bobby Lashley defeated Apollo Crews to win the United States Championship.
+The two also continued their feud over the next few weeks, and on the September 21 episode of Raw, a championship rematch was scheduled Clash of Champions.